AtomicPair/wolfentext3d/README.md

 Here are the features currently supported in Wolfentext:

 * Solid orthogonal walls
-* Floor colors and "textures"
+* Floor colors and pseudo-textures
-* Ceiling colors and "textures"
+* Ceiling colors and pseudo-textures
 * Collision detection with wall sliding
 * Title, help, debug, and ending screens
 * 16 colors of super-pixelated eye candy!